 This post is also featured on our Rediscovering Black History blog.
+By David Langbart.
 At the outbreak of World War I, William H. Hunt was serving as the U.S. Consul in St. Etienne, France.
 In addition to his official duties, Hunt was also a true American pioneer.
-In 1914, he was one of the very few African Americans … Continue reading William H. Hunt, American Pioneer
+In 1914, he was one of the very … Continue reading William H. Hunt, American Pioneer

-Earlier this month millions of Americans voted.
+By M. Marie Maxwell Earlier this month millions of Americans voted.
 Voting is one of the hallmarks of our democracy, and one method to make their elected officials accountable to the people.
-Government accountability, for the elected and the unelected, is also found through peaceful protest, letters, petitions, journalistic exposes, court actions and other expressions of complaint and praise, … Continue reading NAACP vs the Washington DC Police Department: A 1957 hearing before the DC Board of Commissioners
+Government accountability, for the elected and the unelected, is also found through peaceful protest, letters, petitions, journalistic exposes, court actions and other expressions … Continue reading NAACP vs the Washington DC Police Department: A 1957 hearing before the DC Board of Commissioners

 Today's post is by Dr. Greg Bradsher.
 Englishman Nicholas Cresswell, during July 1777, wrote in his journal that the American army was composed of a “ragged Banditti of undisciplined people, the scum and refuse of all nations of earth.”
 Baron Curt von Stedingk, a Swedish colonel in French service, described the American army in Savannah … Continue reading African Americans and the American War for Independence